-There are many things that can go wrong when conveyor connections aren’t designed correctly.
-Just as many things can go wrong when something else within the system gets adjusted like the material characteristics or the infeed rate.
-It’s no wonder operations personnel routinely encounter difficulty at connections.
+Many things can go wrong when conveyor chutes aren’t designed correctly, so it’s little wonder that operations personnel routinely encounter difficulty with them.
 To reduce problems, we offer the following advice:

 - Leave enough chute to install a plug detector.
 Do not set crossing conveyors too tight on each other.
 When something goes wrong, you need time to shut down.
 A bigger gap will provide you time to do so.

 - Flow material through big, relieving chutes.
 Material gets packed as it moves down the conveyors, and then they release (fluff up) at the chutes.
 A relieving (i.e. a wider bottom than top) chute will help prevent plugs.